Children's Museum of Denver

 The Children's Museum of Denver at Marsico Campus is located in downtown Denver at 2121 Children’s Museum Drive, Denver, Colorado, United States.
-The 46,902 square foot building is located on a 9-acre campus and has 20 exhibits and approximately 450,000 visitors annually.
+The 46,902 square foot building is located on a 9-acre campus and has 20 exhibits and approximately 500,000 visitors annually.
 The museum focuses on early childhood education, serving children newborn through age eight and their caregivers through interactive exhibits and educational programming.
 Its core early learning focus areas include: Science, Technology, Engineering and Math (STEM), Health and Wellness, 21st Century Skills, Literacy and the Arts.
 The museum is a member of the Association of Children’s Museums.

-The mission of the Children’s Museum of Denver at Marsico Campus is "to create extraordinary experiences that champion the wonder and joy of childhood".
+The Children’s Museum is a 501(c)(3) private non-profit and a SCFD Tier II organization.

+The Museum offers a variety of accommodations for individuals with disabilities, including Low-sensory Evenings.
+Reservations can be made on the Museum's website.